happysat/Express-AM6-AM8/README.md

 alt="LNB Skew" width="240" height="180" border="10" /></a>

 Take into account the skew settings of the LNB!<br>
-Dish Pointer website list the skew values for Express AM8 below the image of your selected location.<br>
+Dish Pointer website list the skew values for Express AM6 and AM8 below the image of your selected location.<br>

 And try to tune for the strongest transponder <a href="https://en.kingofsat.net/tp.php?tp=12861" target="_blank">11623 V DVB-S2 8PSK 7347 3/4.</a><br>